Best for agency project management: Wrike vs Teamwork (2026 Comparison)

 Who Should Choose Wrike?

-Wrike makes the most sense if your agency fits one of these profiles:
+Wrike makes sense if your agency fits one of these scenarios:

 You're running a large, complex operation.
-If you've got 50+ people, multiple service lines, and client projects that involve intricate approval chains, Wrike's customizability pays off.
-The setup investment is real, but the payoff is a system that actually mirrors how your business works.
+If you've got 50+ people, multiple service lines, and client projects with intricate approval chains, Wrike's customizability pays dividends.
+The setup work is real, but the payoff is a system that actually reflects how your business runs.

-Your team is tech-forward.
-Agencies that love tools, automation, and building efficient systems will feel right at home.
-Wrike rewards teams that are willing to put in the configuration work upfront — and punishes teams that aren't, so be honest with yourself here.
+Your team loves tools and automation.
+Agencies that geek out over workflow optimization and building efficient systems will feel at home.
+Wrike rewards teams willing to spend time on configuration upfront — and honestly, it can feel clunky for teams that aren't, so be real about this.

 You work with enterprise clients who care about security.
-When a Fortune 500 company asks about your data security practices, you want good answers ready.
-Wrike's enterprise security stack helps you give them.
+When a Fortune 500 company asks about your data security, you want solid answers ready.
+Wrike's enterprise security stack helps you deliver them.

 You need deep integrations with tools like Salesforce or Adobe Creative Cloud.
-If your team lives in Adobe CC or your sales pipeline runs through Salesforce, Wrike's integrations are going to be noticeably more powerful than the competition.
+If your team lives in Adobe CC or your sales runs through Salesforce, Wrike's integrations are going to be noticeably stronger than alternatives.

 Who Should Choose Teamwork?

 You bill by the hour or run retainers.
 The time tracking + billing + invoicing workflow in Teamwork is genuinely excellent.
-It saves real administrative time every month and keeps billable hours from slipping through the cracks.
+It saves real admin time every month and keeps billable hours from getting lost in the shuffle.

-You're a small-to-mid-size agency that wants to get up and running fast.
-Teamwork's onboarding is faster, the interface is friendlier, and you don't need a dedicated ops person to configure it.
-Most agencies are functional within a week.
+You're a small-to-mid-size agency that wants to move fast.
+Teamwork's onboarding is quicker, the interface is friendlier, and you don't need a dedicated ops person to configure it.
+Most agencies are up and running within a week.

-You want a tool built for agencies, not adapted for them.
-Honestly, this is my biggest hot take in this whole comparison: Wrike is a powerful general-purpose tool that agencies can use.
+You want a tool built for agencies, not just adapted for them.
+And honestly, this is my biggest take in this whole comparison: Wrike is a powerful general-purpose tool that agencies can use.
 Teamwork is a tool that was designed for agencies from the ground up.
-If agency project management is your core use case, that specificity matters more than most people give it credit for.
+When agency project management is your core use case, that specificity actually matters more than people realize.

 The Verdict: Wrike vs Teamwork for Agency Project Management in 2026